IBM/ibm-cos-sdk-python/README.md

     and `object-storage`.
 * Open a support ticket with [IBM Cloud Support](https://cloud.ibm.com/unifiedsupport/supportcenter/)
 * If it turns out that you may have found a bug, please [open an issue](https://github.com/ibm/ibm-cos-sdk-python/issues/new).

+## Language Support Policy

+IBM supports [current public releases](https://devguide.python.org/#status-of-python-branches).
+IBM will deprecate language versions 90 days after a version reaches end-of-life.
+All clients will need to upgrade to a supported version before the end of the grace period.

 ## License